tuupola/branca-js/README.md

 ## Token Format

-A Branca token is a base62 encoded concatenation of a header, ciphertext and MAC.
+A Branca token is a base62 encoded concatenation of a header, ciphertext and authentication tag (MAC).
 Header consists of version, timestamp and nonce.
 Putting them all together we get the structure below.

 ```
 Version || Timestamp || Nonce || Ciphertext || MAC